Jennifer Skiff: Personal life

 Skiff splits her time living between Maine, USA, and Perth, Western Australia.
-She is a trustee of the Dogs' Refuge Home, a no-kill shelter in Australia, and also works with other charities to help abused and abandoned animals.
+She is a former president and trustee of the Dogs' Refuge Home, a no-kill shelter in Australia, and works with charities around the world to help abused and abandoned animals.

 Skiff was featured in the book, One Hundred & One Reasons to Get Out of Bed: Small World Steps, Big Planet Heroes by Barbara Royal and Natasha Milne.